South Africa's Mediclinic to buy into Britain's Spire in $700 million deal

 JOHANNESBURG South African hospitals group Mediclinic International MDCJ.J is buying almost a third of Britain's Spire Healthcare (SPI.L), entering a market it said was ripe for growth as private players account for a small fraction of the healthcare sector.

-The deal, worth about $700 million (442.78 million pounds), would also see Mediclinic continue its diversification outside its home market where a government probe into private hospitals and a mooted national health insurance plan is limiting growth opportunities.
+The deal, worth about $700 million, would also see Mediclinic continue its diversification outside its home market where a government probe into private hospitals and a mooted national health insurance plan is limiting growth opportunities.
 It already runs hospitals in Switzerland and the Middle East.

 Spire is Britain's second-largest private hospital operator.
 Mediclinic will buy a 29.9 percent stake in the firm from its own largest shareholder, South African investment house Remgro Ltd (REMJ.J).